LizCira/gwc_hello_git/README.md

 Think about contributing to open source.
-If you want to learn more, github has a "Good first issue" tag https://github.com/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22 Also, a "Help wanted" tag https://github.com/issues?page=3&q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22
+If you want to learn more, github has a "Good first issue" tag https://github.com/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22

+Also, a "Help wanted" tag:
+https://github.com/issues?page=3&q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22

 Although both of those can be pretty advanced, so don't get discouraged!

+## Whew!
+We really are done.
+Thank you for reading!

 ## Further Reading